 The Office of Admissions reviews every accepted student for scholarship funds.
-Separately, you may choose to apply to any of our special scholarships targeted to students with particular backgrounds or journalistic interests.
 In the end, about two-thirds of our students receive full or partial awards for tuition and fees, based either on need or merit.

-Con Edison Scholarship: For New York residents who demonstrate an interest in digital journalism.
+The Con Edison Scholarship: The Con Edison Scholarship is only available to New York residents who demonstrate an interest in digital journalism.

-Knight-Vice Scholarship: For students with an interest in investigative reporting.
+Knight-Vice Scholarship: The Knight-Vice Scholarship is available to students with a demonstrated commitment to taking innovative approaches to storytelling.
 Those selected as Knight-Vice Scholars will engage professionally with VICE in the fall and spring semesters and will commit to working at VICE in New York for their summer internship.

-Sheila Handler Resnick Scholarship: Available to graduates of CUNY undergraduate colleges who demonstrate an interest in domestic urban or investigative reporting.
+Sheila Handler Resnick: The Sheila Handler Resnick Scholarship is available to graduates of CUNY undergraduate colleges (or those who have graduated by the time they enroll in the Newmark J-School) who demonstrate an interest in domestic urban reporting or domestic investigative reporting.

 Stephen B. Shepard Scholarship: Available to graduates of CUNY undergraduate colleges .
 This award bears the name of the founding dean emeritus of the Newmark Graduate School of Journalism.

 Anne O’Hare McCormick Memorial Fund*: The Anne O’Hare McCormick Memorial Scholarship honors the legacy of Anne O’Hare McCormick of The New York Times, who in 1937 was the first woman to win the Pulitzer Prize for foreign correspondence.
 The McCormick Fund was created in 1954 as a posthumous tribute by McCormick’s colleagues in the Newswomen’s Club of New York.